jirah/kubernetes-cluster-deployer/README.md

 # kubernetes-cluster-deployer
 ☸️ Vanilla K8s Manager & Deployer

-Vanilla K8s Manager is a lightweight, single-file GUI tool designed to bootstrap, manage, and monitor "Vanilla" Kubernetes clusters on bare-metal servers or VMs.
+Vanilla K8s Manager is a lightweight, single-file web tool designed to bootstrap, manage, and monitor "Vanilla" Kubernetes clusters on bare-metal servers or VMs.

 Built with Python and Streamlit, it simplifies the complex process of setting up kubeadm clusters into a few clicks, offering a unified interface for cluster creation, worker node joining, application deployment, and real-time monitoring.